apache/spark/UPDATING.md

 `[scheduler] parsing_processes` to Parse DAG files, calculates next DagRun date for each DAG, serialize them and store them in the DB.

-### `dagrun.*.first_task_scheduling_delay` metric is now in milliseconds

-This metric was added in 1.10.14 emitting a value as seconds, but for consistency with Statsd generally this metric has been changed to emit a value in milliseconds

 ## Airflow 2.0.0b1

 ### Rename policy to task_policy